If you are in need of immediate assistance, call 911 or GW Emergency Services.

 GW’s Title IX Coordinator

-Contact Rory if you would like to talk about a situation involving sexual harassment, sexual assault, dating violence, domestic violence or stalking, or if you would like to discuss the university's policies and procedures.
+Contact Asha if you would like to talk about a situation involving sexual harassment, sexual assault, dating violence, domestic violence or stalking, or if you would like to discuss the university's policies and procedures.

 GW has policies which explicitly prohibit sexual harassment, sexual assault, dating violence, domestic violence and stalking.
 They also explain the university’s resolution process when a Formal Complaint is filed with the Title IX Coordinator regarding alleged sexual harassment, sexual assault, dating violence, domestic violence and stalking.
 GW policies are designed to protect and support GW students, faculty, staff, participants, and visitors.
 GW’s goal is to prevent sexual harassment and sexual assault through education and by developing a sense of community.
 If sexual harassment or sexual assault occurs, the university will respond firmly and fairly, and in a timely manner.